-According to historical records, the first people to consume this Tea were the Khoisan, an indigenous population of South Africa.
+According to historical records, the first people to consume rooibos tea were the Khoisan, an indigenous population of South Africa.
 During the colonial period, it became a more widespread beverage, eventually being introduced to Europe.

 Further studies have established that it can lower blood pressure, boost the metabolism, improve skin health and reduce the risks of type-2 diabetes.
-And like many Herbal Teas, it is also entirely caffeine free, as well as being exceptionally low in tannins.
+And like many herbal teas, it is also naturally caffeine-free, as well as being exceptionally low in tannins.

 Brewing instructions for this tea are very simple: